 Syria’s tragic descent

 In August, the Syrian government launched a chemical weapons attack on a rebel-held suburb in the capital of Damascus.
 More than 1,400 people, including more than 400 children, died of Sarin poisoning.
-The attack prompting international outrage and a deal among world powers to send United Nations inspectors into Syria to destroy the country’s deadly chemical arsenal.
+The attack prompted international outrage and a deal among world powers to send United Nations inspectors into Syria to destroy the country’s deadly chemical arsenal.

 Yet the war continues unabated.